martenframework/marten/docs/docs/models-and-databases/introduction.md

 end
 ```

 The `Student` model will have four model fields in total (`id`, `name`, `email`, and `grade`).
-Moreover all the methods of the parent model fields will be available on the child model.
+Moreover, all the methods of the parent model fields will be available on the child model.
 It should be noted that in this case the `Person` model cannot be used like a regular model: for example, trying to query records will return an error since no table is actually associated with the abstract model.
 Since it is an [abstract type](https://crystal-lang.org/reference/syntax_and_semantics/virtual_and_abstract_types.html), the `Student` class can't be instantiated either.

 ## Callbacks

-It is possible to define callbacks in your model in order to bind methods and logics to specific events in the life-cycle of your model records.
+It is possible to define callbacks in your model in order to bind methods and logics to specific events in the life cycle of your model records.
 For example, it is possible to define callbacks that run before a record gets created, or before it is destroyed.

 Please head over to the [Model callbacks](./callbacks) guide in order to learn more about model callbacks.